 Importing companies can also temporarily admit machines and equipment for testing and, if approved, carry out their definitive acquisition and import.
 The cases of application of the special customs regime for temporary admission are specific and quite technical.
 The support of a professional trained in the subject is essential for the company to maximize its gains without risk.

-Did you know that it is possible to receive your imported merchandise and nationalize it gradually?
+Did you know that it is possible to receive your imported product and nationalize it gradually?

 The special regime of customs warehousing on importation allows the storage of international goods in a bonded area with suspension of payment of taxes levied for nationalization.